 - Leave a positive trace.
-Yes, it is not easy to say goodbye after all you’ve been through together, but if there are no other options, make it memorable in a good way!
+Yes, it is not easy to say goodbye after all you’ve been through together, but if there are no other options, make it memorable in the right way!
 Say that you'll wait for them to become subscribers again.
-The great example is HubSpot’s unsubscribe video.
-Some comment on YouTube says: “I want to sign up just so I can unsubscribe!”
+A great example is HubSpot’s unsubscribe video.
+Some comment on YouTube says: “I want to sign up so that I can unsubscribe!”
 This is a kind of reaction you should try to achieve.

 Architectural Digest.
 On this unsubscribe page, AD suggests changing the email sending frequency.
 This is an excellent strategical move since this brand kind of bombards its subscribers with daily emails from the very start.

 Death to Stock.
 There is a small optional survey on this unsubscribe page, that would help improve the brand’s email marketing.
 The only thing that's not quite right here is Death to Stock unsubscribe a user right away after they click on the unsubscribe link.
 In case the users will change their mind, it would be too late: they would have to go back to the website and subscribe once again, which they would probably not do.